yun-vis/fhstp-bcc-mobile/pages/roomuse.md

 //        val temperatureDeferred = async { getTemperature() }
         // The result of the deferred is available when it is completed and can be retrieved
         // by await method, which throws an exception if the deferred had failed.
+        // Deferred result, which can be thought of as a future result that will be available at some point.
 //        val weather = weatherDeferred.await()
 //        val temperature = temperatureDeferred.await()